EJDU21/FlowSync-BCI/README.md

 ---
 # References

-This project was developed as part of the Spring 2025 **Brain Computer Interfaces: Fundamentals and Application** course at National Tsing Hua University.
+This project was developed as part of the Spring 2025 -**Brain Computer Interfaces: Fundamentals and Application** course at National Tsing Hua University.

-Special thanks to **yang25768** and **Jenna-Chou** for their valuable contributions to model development, experimentation, and result interpretation throughout the project.
+Special thanks to -**yang25768** and -**Jenna-Chou** for their valuable contributions to model development, experimentation, and result interpretation throughout the project.

 ## External References